-By setting a tag on a package or class, you avoid setting the same tags repeatedly for classes in the package, and for attributes and association ends belonging to the class.
-For example, the element tag applies to attributes and association ends.
-If the element tag is set to true for a class, the class itself is not affected, but each attribute and association end belonging to the class is treated as if the element tag were set to true for all of them.
+By setting a tag on a Package or Class, you avoid setting the same tags repeatedly for classes in the package, and for Properties belonging to the Class.
+For example, the org.omg.xmi.element tag applies to Properties.
+If the org.omg.xmi.element tag is set to true for a Class, the Class itself is not affected, but each Property belonging to the Class is treated as if the org.omg.xmi.element tag were set to true for all of them.